 - Water: substitute equal parts milk for extra creamy stovetop oatmeal.

-- Honey: substitute maple syrup, agave, or brown sugar.
+- Honey: substitute maple syrup, agave, coconut sugar, or brown sugar.
 The banana may add enough sweetness for your taste, so feel free to leave out.

 - Banana: you can also mash the banana first and whisk it in with the milk and water for a slightly different taste and texture.
 You can also add banana slices after cooking.

 - Almonds: substitute any toasted chopped nuts or seeds.
-Chopped pecans, walnuts, cashews, pumpkin seeds, sunflower seeds, ground flax seeds, or hemp seeds all add great texture and nutrition.
+Pecans, walnuts, pumpkin seeds, sunflower seeds, ground flax seeds, or hemp seeds all add great texture and nutrition.
 Toast before adding for better flavor.
 You can also substitute 1 Tablespoon nut or seed butter.

 Want to make your stovetop oatmeal vegan?
 Use a milk alternative, such as almond, soy, or cashew milk.